Image Credits: pixabay

 You’re ready to meet seasonal changes and even take advantage of growth opportunities.
 Instead of having to wait to implement the changes, you can adjust your strategies as the need occurs.

-For example, if your business is based on the seasons, like a garden center, you’re ready to meet spring demand and can scale back during winter slow times.
+For example, if your business is based on the seasons, like a garden centre, you’re ready to meet spring demand and can scale back during winter slow times.
 This is just an example of how you can use cloud scalability to keep your business current with market trends.

 Two key metrics for any business are reliability and performance.
 The two metrics go hand in hand.
 You can’t have great performance if your system isn’t reliable.